Visth/Diamonds_Gold_Money/README.md

 ## What I Learned

 - Using most important **SEO tags** in modern websites.
-- Using SCSS in a bigger project with many classes.
+- Using SCSS and import CSS variables from other files.
-- Using **rows** and **columns** in Bootstrap
+- Using **GRID**.
-- Creating hero-images and sliders of images.
+- Using BEM methodology in naming classes in HTML.
-- Creating cards with Bootstrap Library and style them.
+- Creating semi-advanced animations (in this example - moving shapes in the background).

 <hr/>